ahmad-taie/infodens/README.md

 test file : sentences.test
 test classes: classesFile.test

+# Auxiliary feature files can be used to add to the extracted features.
+# Specify the paths for the libsvm files seprated by space.
+train feats: feats_trainFeats.libsvm feats2_trainFeats.libsvm
+test feats: feats_testFeats.libsvm feats2_testFeats.libsvm

 # Here you provide the corpus to be used for building language models and word embeddings
 training corpus: data/testSent2.txt